Sustainability-Environmental-Environmental Stewardship - www.ussteel.com

 We also prepare for and have procedures to respond to environmental emergencies at all U. S. Steel facilities.
 In addition, all release incidents are investigated by plant management.

 Key data points about environmental stewardship at U. S. Steel.

-Amount spent on improvement projects, equipment, expert personnel, monitoring and more associated with environmental compliance in 2019
+Amount spent on improvement projects, equipment, facilities, expert personnel, monitoring and more associated with environmental compliance in 2020

 Environmental Areas of Focus

 U. S. Steel’s current environmental areas of focus align with the results of our ESG Materiality Assessment.